Hao Wu

 The Conclusion

-This analysis showed that while childrens car seats are effective at saving lives, their high cost and low incidence rates make them a comparably average safety investment in terms of ROI.
+This analysis showed that while children's car seats are effective at saving lives, their high cost and low incidence rates make them a comparably average safety investment in terms of ROI.
 Does this mean that I will not be using car seats for my daughter?
-Of course not (it is also illegal not to in Denmark, and any fines would quickly eat into my ROI).
+Of course not — it is also illegal not to in Denmark, and any fines would quickly eat into my ROI.

 But I think it definitely highlights the disproportionate attention parents are putting on this specific safety measure vs others.
-Many parents let their children drive without bike helmets, and we certainly don’t shame family homes without working smoke alarms the same way we do with family cars without infant seats.
+Many parents let their children ride without bike helmets, and we certainly don't shame family homes without working smoke alarms the same way we do with family cars without infant seats.

-This exercise definitely made me think about all the tail risks parents worry about with children.
-Safety, diet, screen time, play, etc. There are plenty of risks and benefits to worry about, and likely an enormous discrepancy between the actual and perceived, like smoke alarms and infant car seats.
+This exercise definitely made me think about all the tail risks parents worry about with children: safety, diet, screen time, play, etc. There are plenty of risks and benefits to worry about, and likely an enormous discrepancy between the actual and perceived — like smoke alarms and infant car seats.

 Maybe this will lead to a part 2 if I find a good dataset.